PeterZs/drtvam/README.md

 ## Overprinting
 We have recently extended this project to describe also a variety of overprinting scenarios.
 See [Overprinting with Tomographic Volumetric Additive Manufacturing](https://github.com/EPFL-LAPD/Overprinting-with-Tomographic-Volumetric-Additive-Manufacturing).

-## ⚠️ Sign up for online workshop in late summer 2025
+## ⚠️ Sign up for online workshop on 6th of May 2026 at 6pm CEST
-* The date is not announced yet, but sign up for the announcement: [here](https://forms.office.com/e/3E0SeYUR1X?origin=lprLink)
+* Please sign up here to receive the details: [here](https://forms.office.com/e/3E0SeYUR1X?origin=lprLink)

 ## Installation